Constitution

 • The Directors of the CIC may delegate any powers which are conferred to them under the Articles of Association for the CIC

-• The Committee will comprise at least two Directors of the CIC (not elected)
+o At least two Directors of the CIC (not elected)

 • One will be the Chair of the CIC (who will be a Director of the CIC, selected by the other Directors of the CIC) who will be Chair of the Committee, chairing both general and committee meetings

-• The attendance of the second Director for each meeting will normally alternate between the Directors.
+• The attendance of the second Director for each meeting will normally alternate between the Directors

 • Committee Members (bar the Directors), will serve for a period of 2 years and are eligible for re-election at the end of their term of office

-• Any committee member not attending a meeting without an apology for three months will be contacted by the Directors and asked if they wish to resign.
+• Any Committee member not attending a meeting without an apology for three months will be contacted by the Directors and asked if they wish to resign

-Annual General Meetings (AGM) and other meetings
+Annual General Meeting (AGM) and other meetings

-• An AGM will be held once a year and no longer than 15 months from the previous one held.
+• An AGM will be held once a year and no longer than 15 months from the previous one held

-• A minimum of 7 clear days’ notice of an AGM will be given.
+• A minimum of 7 clear days’ notice of an AGM will be given

-• Members can submit items for discussion once notification of AGM has been given.
+• Members can submit items for discussion once notification of AGM has been given

-• The Quorum must have 10% of the membership or 10 members (whichever is the greater number) in attendance for it to elect or make decisions on its behalf.
+• The Quorum must have 10% of the membership or 10 members (whichever is the greater number) in attendance for it to elect or make decisions on its behalf

 Rules of procedure for AGM and meetings

-• Minutes will be taken at every meeting.
+• Minutes will be taken at every meeting

 Finances

-• A bank account will be maintained.
+• A bank account will be maintained

 • At least two Directors will authorise payments and act as signatories for payments

-• Records of income and expenditure will be maintained and a financial statement given at each committee meeting.
+• Records of income and expenditure will be maintained, and a financial statement given at each committee meeting

-• Amendments to this constitution may be made by the Directors in consultation with the Committee and communicated at the Annual General Meeting or at an Extraordinary General Meeting.
+• Amendments to this Constitution may be made by the Directors in consultation with the Committee and communicated at the Annual General Meeting or at an Extraordinary General Meeting